1Kunalvats9/teen_titans/ENVIRONMENT_SETUP.md

    - Ensure the image contains clear, readable text
    - Check that the text is not too small or blurry
    - Verify the image quality is good enough for OCR

+6. **Profile Image Upload Issues**
+   - Check if Cloudinary environment variables are properly set
+   - Verify the image format is supported (JPG, PNG, GIF)
+   - Ensure the image size is under 5MB
+   - Check server logs for Cloudinary upload errors
+   - Verify your Cloudinary account has sufficient upload credits

 ### Debug Information